Polacanthus: Discovery

 Polacanthus foxii was discovered by the Reverend William Fox on the Isle of Wight in early 1865, at Barnes High at the southwest coast.
 Fox at first planned to have his friend Alfred Tennyson name the new dinosaur during a meeting on 23 July 1865, when the remains were shown to paleontologist Richard Owen.
 Tennyson proposed Euacanthus Vectianus but this name was ultimately rejected.
 In September 1865, Fox in a lecture to the British Association reported on the find and let it be named Polacanthus foxii by Owen, hereby perhaps circumventing the convention that an author does not name a taxon after himself.
 The text of the lecture, only published in 1866, was more or less reproduced by him in anonymous articles in the Geological Magazine and the Illustrated London News of 16 September 1865.
 This procedure caused some confusion as no corresponding 1865 publication by Owen exists.
-Some have therefore contended that Thomas Huxley in 1867 became the author of the name, others give Fox, Owen or "Anonymous" as the author.
+Some have therefore contended that Thomas Huxley in 1867 became the author of the name, while others give Fox, Owen or "Anonymous" as the author.
 The generic name is derived from Greek πολύς, polys, "many" and ἄκανθα, akantha, "thorn", in reference to the many spikes of the armour.
 The specific name honours Fox.

-The holotype, BMNH R175, was found in a layer of the Upper Wessex Formation dating from the Barremian.
+The holotype, NHMUK PV R175, was found in a layer of the Upper Wessex Formation dating from the Barremian.
 It is an incomplete skeleton with the head, neck, anterior armour and forelimbs missing but including dorsal vertebrae, a sacral rod of five dorsosacrals, the sacrum, most of the pelvis, most of the left hindleg, the right thighbone, twenty-two tail vertebrae, ribs, chevrons, ossified tendons, a pelvic shield, twenty-two spikes and numerous ossicles.
 The skeleton was in 1881 studied by John Whitaker Hulke, while it was still in the possession of Fox.
 Hulke published the first detailed description of the find, noting that the specimen had badly deteriorated over the years, the dermal armour having almost fully fallen apart.
 The same year Fox died, his collection was acquired by the British Museum of Natural History, including the Polacanthus fossil.
 This was after arrival in the museum in 1882, reassembled by preparator Caleb Barlow, painstakingly putting all the pieces together with Canada balsam, much to the wonder of Hulke who in 1881 had called this a hopeless undertaking.
 This allowed Hulke to redescribe the specimen in 1887, with a special attention to the armour arrangement.
 In 1905, when it was mounted by the museum, the specimen was again described by Franz Nopcsa who for the first time provided an illustration of the possible spike configuration.
 Later, the specimen was stored in the museum basement.